archanpatkar/Bhaskara/README.md

 ```

 ## Currently supports
-> The codebase is under heavy developement(in a primitive quality state) and constantly updated
+> The codebase is under heavy developement(Features may break) and constantly updated
 * Control Flow
     * if-elif-else
     * for loop